 To manually clear water from Apple Watch, swipe up on the bottom of the watch face to open Control Center, tap Water Lock, then turn the Digital Crown to unlock the screen and clear water from the speaker.

-Apple Watch Series 1 and Apple Watch (1st generation)
+Apple Watch Series 1 or earlier

 Check to see if water is in the microphone or speaker by placing the device, speaker side down, on a nonabrasive, lint-free cloth to see if any water drips out.
 Water in the port may degrade speaker or microphone performance until it completely evaporates.